 Or, for a harder game, you could create a deck with lots of the most dangerous dinosaurs, the kind that end your turn and break your Gadgets.

-At the end of the game, award 2 additional points for each group of 3 or more cards of the same creature, plus extra 2 points for each additional card.
+At the end of the game, award 2 additional points for each group of 3 or more cards of the same creature, plus 2 extra points for each additional card.
 This reflects the player's success in bringing back a viable population of a certain "dinosaur" suitable for breeding.
 "Baby" cards count as part of a group, if they are of the appropriate family.
 (And if you have the Mated Pair card, that also adds its regular bonus.)

 Example: 3 Pteranodon = 2 bonus points